Hi, I’m Brent Weaver.

 I help digital agency owners make more money, get their time back, and achieve freedom in business and life.
 I have a goal of helping 10,000 agencies double their income, free time, and impact on the world.
 Big, I know.

-My current company and focus is UGURUS, a business coaching and training program that helps agency owners get more leads, win more deals, deliver and delight their clients, so they can scale their business.
+My current focus is UGURUS, a business coaching and training program that helps agency owners get more leads, win more deals, and delight their clients to scale their business.
+I founded UGURUS in November 2012, and in 2022 we were acquired by Cloudways, which DigitalOcean (NYSE: DOCN)–a global cloud hosting company–then acquired, where I now serve as a Director.

 I am the author of the best-selling book, Get Rich in the Deep End, which helps guide digital agency owners on how to commit to a niche, own their market, and audaciously scale their agency.

-I am the host of the Digital Agency Show, one of the leading podcasts for the niche I serve with over 10,000 downloads a month and over 200 episodes and counting.
+I host the Digital Agency Show, one of the leading podcasts for the niche I serve, with over 725,000 downloads and 300+ episodes and counting.

 I am an investor in UnlimitedWP, a white-label WordPress development service built to help agencies offload more dev tasks and scale without the headache of finding and training developers.